Raya33/reading-notes1/README.md

 # Growing mindset
-###### A growing mindset believes that personal characteristics are a reality and that everyone must live with them.
+## A growing mindset believes that personal characteristics are a reality and that everyone must live with them.
 For this mindset, reality is the starting point, a growing mindset that is based on the belief that the individual’s personal characteristics and capabilities can be further cultivated through the efforts of each individual
-:+1:
+:brain:
 ![Image of Yaktocat](https://www.piperandgold.com/sites/default/files/pg.blogpostheadercassie.5.1.19-01.png)